The battle is on Paramotor Vs Ultralight aircraft!

-The fact that paramotors are so cheap to run, and easy to store, transport, and maintain, is still very appealing to me.
-If I owned a farm with an airstrip I might consider an ultralight, but until then paramotors win for me.
+The fact that paramotors are so cheap to run, easy to store and transport, and simple to maintain, is still very appealing to me.
+If I owned a farm with an airstrip I might consider an ultralight, but until then paramotors win the battle for me.

 So there you have it, we’ve looked at the main selling points of paramotors and ultralights, and the final decision is now up to you.
 Whichever one you choose is guaranteed to bring you many hours of flying fun.

-Before you start learning paramotoring or ultralight flying you'll need to learn about a few rules.
-You can discover all of the rules that paramotor and ultralight pilots need to follow in > THIS POST.
+Before you start learning paramotoring or ultralight flying you’ll need to learn about a few rules.
+You can discover all of the rules that paramotor and ultralight pilots need to follow here.

-I hope you enjoyed paramotor vs ultralight, I'm sure you'll like to read about the basics of paramotoring HERE.
+I hope you enjoyed paramotor vs ultralight, I’m sure you’ll like to learn about the basics of paramotoring here.
 Good luck with your decision, let me know which one you choose!

-If you've decided to go with paramotoring check out these -
+If you’ve decided to go with paramotoring check out these posts:

 And if you’re still unsure, you can discover 6 cheap forms of flight that you can learn without the need for a licence right here